mohammadham/file-sharing/README_FEATURES.md

-# 🚀 UxB-File-Sharing Bot v2.0 - New Features
+# 🚀 File-Sharing Bot v2.0 - New Features

 ## 📋 Overview
-Enhanced version of UxB-File-Sharing Bot with advanced file management, streaming capabilities, and SQLite database support.
+Enhanced version of File-Sharing Bot with advanced file management, streaming capabilities, and SQLite database support.

 ## 🆕 New Features Added